eagletmt/faml/README.md

 Internally, attributes are categolized into three types.

 1. Static attributes
-    - Both the key and the value are literal.
+    - Both the key and the value are static.
     - Compiled into string literals.
     - Fastest.
     - e.g. `%input{checked: false}`
 2. Dynamic attributes
-    - The key is literal but the value isn't.
+    - The key is static but the value isn't.
     - The key is compiled into string literal.
 The value is interpolated at run-time.
     - Relatively fast.
     - e.g. `%input{checked: helper_method(@record)}`
-3. Ruby attributes
+3. Runtime attributes
-    - Both the key and the value are non-literal expression.
+    - Both the key and the value are non-static expression.
-    - The attributes are stringified at run-time.
+    - The attributes are stringified at runtime.
     - Slow.
     - e.g. `%input{helper_method(@record)}`